Masked Auto-Regressive Variational Acceleration: Fast Inference Makes Practical Reinforcement Learning: Experiments

 \subsection{The Significance of Reinforcement Learning}

-To assess the impact of reinforcement learning (RL) fine-tuning, we perform an ablation study comparing models before and after RL optimization.
-Starting from the distilled model, RL fine-tuning is applied to better align image generation with perceptual and semantic objectives.
+To assess the impact of reinforcement learning (RL) fine-tuning, we perform an ablation study comparing the distilled models before and after RL optimization.
+RL fine-tuning is applied to better align image generation with perceptual and semantic objectives.
 RL markedly improves visual quality and perceptual realism, as reflected in the significant improvent of reward-based metrics in Table~\ref{tab:reward_rl}.

 As illustrated in Fig.~\ref{fig:compare}, RL fine-tuning brings clear improvements across diverse object categories.
 The \textbf{MAR-B} baseline captures coarse semantics but often produces unrealistic textures and structural distortions—examples such as the \textit{hare} and \textit{diamondback} exhibit oversimplified shapes.
 Without RL, examples such as the \textit{hare}, \textit{cougar}, and \textit{dowitcher} appear blurry and distorted, while the \textit{diamondback} loses clear boundaries.
 After RL, main subjects become more salient, contours and textures are better preserved, and the overall composition appears more natural.
 These results confirm that RL guides the model toward sharper, semantically faithful, and perceptually coherent outputs, successfully enhancing the distilled model despite minor metric degradations.
 Overall, these results confirm that RL fine-tuning effectively enhances image fidelity and perceptual quality, demonstrating the success of our approach.